 Degas didn’t try to inject movement into the dancer with energetic brushwork.
 He didn’t need to.
 Movement is inherent in the dance.

 Stage Rehearsal is a busy painting.
 It feels like a rehearsal.
-People are moving, dancing, pointing, talking.
-Again, movement is inherent in this scene, so Degas didn't need to rely on painting techniques to inject movement into the painting.
+People are moving, dancing, pointing, and talking.
+Again, movement is inherent in this scene, so Degas didn’t need to rely on painting techniques to inject movement into the painting.

 Deux Danseuses, on the other hand, is a relatively still scene.
 There’s no dancing, swinging, pivoting, instructing, talking.
 Just two dancers resting and stretching on the bench.
 In this case, Degas did inject a sense of movement and life using scratchy brushwork and lines.